Is your child ready for a cell phone? Take this quiz to find out.

 • Assistance with fraud alerts.
 While fraud is often complex and elaborate, good fraud alerts are self-explanatory.
 Assisting users with fraud alerts may simply mean performing standard customer support tasks like every other identity theft protection company does.

 • Investigating suspicious activity that could be tied to an identity theft event.
 This may be the most valuable service included in the fraud consultation package.
-Comprehensive investigations help identify the depth and severity of fraud attempts, and allow users to plan the recovery process accordingly.
+Comprehensive investigations help identify the depth and severity of fraud attempts, guide users through reading their credit reports, and allow users to plan the recovery process accordingly.

-The bottom line: While Kroll offers a decent level of identity monitoring services, it can’t offer the same level of support as dedicated service providers like Aura or LifeLock.
+The bottom line: While Kroll offers a decent level of identity monitoring services, it may not offer the same level of one-on-one support as dedicated service providers like Aura or LifeLock.
 If you’re concerned about your identity or accounts, it might be worth considering a different identity theft protection service.

 What Are the Risks of Signing Up for Kroll Monitoring?